 At the end of the walk, we drive down the mountain for a wine tasting and lunch at a small family-run vineyard that has been operating since 1788.
 After a stroll around the vineyard, we’ll drive back to Taormina where the evening is free.

 Today is a free day.
-We’ll have the chance relax and enjoy the romance of Taormina spending the morning by the hotel's pool or down by the sea, which will leave you plenty of time for shopping and exploring the town in the afternoon.
+You’ll have the chance to relax and enjoy the romance of Taormina spending the morning by the hotel's pool or down by the sea, which will leave you plenty of time for shopping and exploring the town in the afternoon.
 If you’d like a bit more excitement, day trips are available to take you up the southern side of Mt Etna to see one of the island’s most extraordinary sights: the lunar landscape and lava of active crater at the top of the mountain.
 Alternately, you may choose to do a day trip to Syracuse, an hour and half’s drive south.

 After breakfast, leaving at 8.00am, you will be taken to Catania, which has an international airport and rail connections to the mainland (the train is ferried across the Straits of Messina) and to the rest of Europe.
 If required, we can also organise transfers back to Palermo.

 Interested in the Sicily walking tour in the spring: Palermo to Taormina Guided Tour?Don't miss out, make your booking now.
 Book Now › Make an Enquiry ›